paulgb/d3class/0-intro.md

 ### JavaScript Console

-One invaluable tool for any JavaScript development is the console.
+One valuable tool for any JavaScript development is the console.
 The console is hidden away but easily accessible.
 In Chrome, `Ctrl + Shift + J` (Windows/Linux) or `Cmd + Shift + J` (Mac) will open the console.

 You can use `console.log` to insert logging statements into your JavaScript code.
 They will then appear in the console.
 In the tutorial cells, they are also copied under the cell for convenience.